 Is the village suitable for disabled visitors?

-Many of the rooms and cottages are only accessible up steps.
+Some of the rooms and cottages are only accessible via steps.

-We have rooms adapted for disabled use.
-The Hotel has a lift to the first floor.
-We have wheelchairs available for loan and designated disabled parking areas.
+We have wheelchairs available for loan and designated blue badge parking areas.

 We have ample parking space right by the village entrance.